Fluorescent lamp: Ballast

 Fluorescent lamps require a ballast to stabilize the current through the lamp, and to provide the initial striking voltage required to start the arc discharge.
 Often one ballast is shared between two or more lamps.
 Electromagnetic ballasts can produce an audible humming or buzzing noise.
 In North America, magnetic ballasts are usually filled with a tar-like potting compound to reduce emitted noise.
 Hum is eliminated in lamps with a high-frequency electronic ballast.
 Energy lost in magnetic ballasts is around 10% of lamp input power according to GE literature from 1978.
 Electronic ballasts reduce this loss.

 Power quality and radio interference

 Simple inductive fluorescent lamp ballasts have a power factor of less than unity.
-Inductive ballasts include power factor correction capacitors.
+Inductive ballasts can be connected to, or may include, power factor correction capacitors.
 Simple electronic ballasts may also have low power factor due to their rectifier input stage.

 Fluorescent lamps are a non-linear load and generate harmonic currents in the electrical power supply.
 The arc within the lamp may generate radio frequency noise, which can be conducted through power wiring.
 Suppression of radio interference is possible.
 Very good suppression is possible, but adds to the cost of the fluorescent fixtures.

 Fluorescent lamps near end of life can present a serious radio frequency interference hazard.
 Oscillations are generated from the negative differential resistance of the arc, and the current flow through the tube can form a tuned circuit whose frequency depends on path length.